Dhoruba bin Wahad: Assault by New Black Panther Party

 On August 19, 2015, bin Wahad and an associate were assaulted by a faction of the New Black Panther Party.
-Bin Wahad had been attending a conference in Atlanta, Georgia held by the Nzinga faction of the "New" Panthers, when bin Wahad confronted the group about their adoption of the Black Panther name and rhetoric.
+Bin Wahad had been attending a conference in Atlanta, Georgia held by the Nzinga faction of the New Panthers, when bin Wahad confronted the group about their adoption of the Black Panther name and rhetoric.
 The two were ordered to leave but when they refused, bin Wahad was assaulted.
 He was left with a concussion, a broken jaw and lacerations from the attack.
 The event led founding member of the original Black Panthers, Elbert "Big Man" Howard, to denounce the group as "reactionaries" and "thugs".

+In popular culture

+Anarchist punk band Resist and Exist wrote a song about bin Wahad.